ziadalame/frontend-nanodegree-arcade-game/README.md

 ## Game tactics

+- Players can move via the arrow keys only
 - Players should reach the water to be able to score 1 point
 - Players advance to the next level every 5 score points
 - Enemy speed increases every level
 - Enemies increase every 2 levels or 10 score points

+## Game looks

+TODO: Add screenshot

 ## Getting Started